jenilshah990/FleissKappaCalculator-VisulationOfVideoAnnotation/README.md

 This tool was created by Jenil Shah for usage in DEVIATE Research @UMTRI to calculate the inter-rater reliability for annotated videos due to absence of any existing tool.
 The tool does the following:

 1.)
-Create a Visualisation for the Labelled Matrix to get a clearer understanding of the labellings.
-2.)
-Converts a labelled video matrix into a Fleiss Matrix 3.)
+Create a Visualisation for the Labelled Matrix to get a clearer understanding of the labellings. <br> 2.)
+Converts a labelled video matrix into a Fleiss Matrix. <br>
+3.)
 Calculate the Overall Fleiss Kappa Score & Percent Overall Agreement among raters above chance.

+# Usage & Examples

+The tool expects the annotations as a nxm matrix where n = number of labellers & m = frames.
+The {i,j} represents the category {1,2,3,4...} the ith labeller put for the jth frame.
+Note: Do not put 0 as a category.

+Example input: